 The ripening signs for most Sativas are highly similar, except extended over a longer period of time.
 Occasionally, some Sativas have windows of peak harvest that actually open and close.
 That is, for a week or so the plant may exhibit signs of peak ripeness.

 However, a week later the plant may have a growth spurt, which lowers the trichome-to-fibre ratio and overall potency for a little while.
 Usually a fibrous growth spurt is accompanied by a corresponding trichome increase.
-Again, time and experience are the key elements in this regard.
+Again, time and experience are the key elements in deciding when to start harvesting marijuana.

 Changes In Marijuana Chemistry

 As the plant matures through its window of harvest its chemistry changes.
 As the window closes, the more desirable compounds begin breaking down into less desirable ones.
 Primarily it is THC breaking down in CBNs and CBDs.